Leakage of Dataset Properties in Multi-Party Machine Learning

-\paragraph{\bf Attack setting.} We report our main results on attack in the black-box setting and report results on the white-box setting in Section~\ref{sec:whitebox}.
+\paragraph{\bf Attack setting.} We report our main results on attack in the black-box setting; white-box results are deferred to~Appendix~\ref{sec:whiteboxapp}.
 We use two different meta-classifiers depending on the target model.
 For multinomial logistic regression, LSTM and GCN, the meta-classifier model is a binary logistic regression model.
-For MLP as the target model, we use a two-layer network with $20$ and $8$ hidden units and a learning rate of $0.01$.
+For MLP as the target model, we use a two-layer network with $20$ and $8$ hidden units and a learning rate of $0.001$.
 The meta-classifier models are trained using Adam optimizer.

 We perform the attack when the model is trained with the sensitive variable ($A$) and without it ($\bar{A}$).
 For the $\bar{A}$ setting, the attribute $A$ is omitted from the machine learning pipeline, including the shadow model training and construction of $D_\attack$.
 This setting allows us to understand the risk of leaking a sensitive attribute, even when that attribute is censored during training.
 For Yelp-Health, we report only $\bar{A}$ results as LSTM takes the text data, and $A$ would be an additional feature.